Arema F.C.: In the '80s

 The name Arema reappeared in Malang around the 1980s.
 While it is unclear that the revival had anything to do with Kebo Arema, the name became popular among the youth in Malang who had developed a subculture.
 Arema is an acronym of Arek Malang, which means Youths of Malang.
 The Arema subculture has distinct identities, symbols and even languages that differentiates it from the main culture in the East Java province.
 It is often seen as a cultural challenge to the youth culture in the provincial capital of Surabaya.
-The Arek Malang proponents built their reputation and existence through rock music and local sports.
-Aside from boxing, football is the sport that strongly identifies with Arek Malang, especially the lower-income masses who find it as a platform for their expression.

-Arema was established during the peak of the development of this subculture on 11 August 1987 and with a goal of developing a professional football club in Malang.
-At that time, the existing Malang club, Persema Malang, depended on government budget and was a federation of smaller clubs in Malang.
-A professional Malang club was the brainchild of Indonesian Army Brigadier General Acub Zaenal, who was active in the PSSI, the football association of Indonesia, and administered the country's first professional football competition Galatama, and Dirk Sutrisno, the founder of the Armada'86 football club in Malang who wanted to upgrade his team.
+Arema was established during the peak of this subculture, on 11 August 1987, with a goal of developing professional football club in Malang.
+At that time, the existing Malang club, Persema Malang, depended on government budget.
+A professional Malang club was the brainchild of Indonesian Army Brigadier General Acub Zaenal, who was active in the PSSI, and administered the country's first professional football competition Galatama, and Dirk Sutrisno, the founder of the Armada'86, who wanted to upgrade his team.
 The original name was Aremada, a combination of Armada and Arema, before becoming Arema'86.
 However, financial difficulties delayed the official incorporation of the Arema Football Club, until Acub Zaenal rescued the cause and paved way for Arema's participation in Galatama.

-Because of its establishment was during the horoscope period of Leo, Arema chose the symbol of the lion, or singo (in Javanese language), which also constitutes the front part of the Singhasari or Singosari kingdom's name.
+Because its establishment was during the horoscope period of Leo, Arema chose the symbol of the lion, or singo (in Javanese language), which also constitutes the front part of the Singhasari or Singosari kingdom's name.